-Criteria Explanation Points INNOVATIVEN ESS CRITERIA Degree of innovation a) The innovation is built on the completely new and fully collaborative idea and/or latest technological developments, is radically new and is superior to similar solutions.
-It will lead to a new product, process and service on the market.
+Criteria Explanation Points INNOVATIVENE ESS CRITERIA I Degree of innovation a) The innovation is built on the completely new and fully collaborative idea and/or latest technological developments, is radically new and is superior to similar solutions.
+It will lead to new product, process and service on the market.
 7 - 10 b) The innovation should result in a product, process or service that is better than similar solutions and it brings evident development to existing industry or introduces some new niches.
 4 - 6 0 - 3 c) The innovation is unlikely to lead to a new or significantly improved product, process or service.
 Geographical impact of a) A global or at least regional impact could be expected from the results of the project.
 9 - 10 innovation b) The proposed innovative product, process or service is new in some features but could be deployed only in the domestic market, but there could have an important impact.
-6 - 8 c) The proposed product, process or service could hardly exhibit any impact on even the local market.
-0 - 5 Degree of innovation risk a) The innovation represents a potential breakthrough in emerging technology or non-technological sector with potentially high impact.
-The technological and market risks are high, but the applicant has considerable expertise in this industry sector.
+6 - 8 c) The proposed product, process or service could hardly exhibit any impact on even local market.
+0 - 5 Degree of innovation risk a) The innovation represents a potential breakthrough in an emerging technology or non-technological sector with potential high impact.
+The technological and market risks are high, but the CGC has a considerable expertise in this industry sector.
 9 - 10 b) The market and technological risks are moderate, or the non- technological innovation is of moderate impact.
-The applicant has solid experience within the industry sectors.
-6 - 8 c) The proposed innovation represents an already known idea with no or very small impact on the industry.
-The technological risk is minor and the innovative idea is of low impact.
-0 - 5 MARKET AND SUSTAINABILITY CRITERIA • Market size a) The innovative product, process or service has a potentially very large and growing market with only limited competition.
-9 - 10 b) The innovative product, process or service has moderate market prospects but the market will not grow or is open to competition.
-5 - 8 c) It is unlikely that a profitable market for the developed products, processes or services exists.
+The CGC has a solid experience within the industry sectors.
+6 - 8 c) The proposed innovation represents already known idea with no or very small impact on the industry.
+The technological risk is minor and innovative idea is of low impact.
+0 - 5 MARKET AND S SUSTAINABILITY CRITERIA Market size a) The collaborative innovative product, process or service has a potentially very large and growing market with only limited competition.
+9-10 5-8 b) The collaborative innovative product, process or service has moderate market prospects but the market will not grow or is open to competition.
 0-4

-Annexe D: Full proposal evaluation Grid: Business, technological and financial
+Annex D: Full proposal evaluation Grid: Business, technological and financial